offensive-packaging/documentation/gvm/index.md

          OK: _gvm owns all files in /var/lib/openvas/gnupg
          OK: redis-server is present.
          OK: scanner (db_address setting) is configured properly using the redis-server socket: /var/run/redis-openvas/redis-server.sock
-         OK: redis-server is running and listening on socket: /var/run/redis-openvas/redis-server.sock.
+         ERROR: redis-server is not running or not listening on socket: /var/run/redis-openvas/redis-server.sock
-         OK: redis-server configuration is OK and redis-server is running.
-         OK: the mqtt_server_uri is defined in /etc/openvas/openvas.conf
-         ERROR: Directories containing the NVT collection not found.
-         FIX: Run the NVT synchronization script greenbone-nvt-sync. sudo runuser -u _gvm -- greenbone-nvt-sync.
+         FIX: You should start the redis-server with 'systemctl start redis-server@openvas.service' or configure it to listen on socket: /var/run/redis-openvas/redis-server.sock

   ERROR: Your GVM-22.4.0 installation is not yet complete!